 Ready to Apply?

 Applications for the Fall 2021 MS-GH class are now open.
-The priority deadline for applications is January 15, 2021.
+The final deadline for applications is April 1, 2021.
 You can begin or continue your application through the Duke Graduate School.

 Here’s what you’ll need to complete your application: